dazza-codes/docker-python/README.md

 # docker-python

 This project is motivated by trying to use docker-in-docker for gitlab-CI that runs python test suites where something needs a docker container/service.

 THIS IS NOT AN OFFICIAL DOCKER or PYTHON repository and NO SUPPORT will be provided and issues might not get any attention.
 See the links below for official projects.
 Feel free to use this repository to push changes upstream to official projects - it's all Apache-2.0; if the approaches in this repository are pushed upstream, it should die a natural deprecation.
-If you need changes, review the links below and fork it to do it yourself;
-PRs are welcome but don't expect anything to change in a timely manner.
+If you need changes, review the links below and fork it to do it yourself; PRs are welcome but don't expect anything to change in a timely manner.

+In the builds of this project, the build-deps are kept in the image so that python libraries can easily build wheels when needed.
+Many users of alpine want smaller images, but at the expense of convencience for python packages that build wheels.
+If your looking for a small python image, this might not be for you.

+**When using a docker image from this project, DO NOT `apk add python3`.
+Also understand that any use of `apk add py3-*` could be broken.
+If all you want is to use `python3` on an alpine based docker container, DO NOT use this project, use the latest python provided by `apk add python3`.**

 ## Approach